Skip to main content

 Chlorine is sometimes used as a bleaching agent in dishwasher detergents.
 According to Pat Thomas writing in the Ecologist, “some automatic dishwashing detergents contain dry chlorine that is activated when mixed with the water in the dishwasher.
 This means that when you open the dishwasher, chlorine fumes are released in the steam that leaks out.
 These can cause eye irritation and difficulty breathing, especially for those with respiratory problems.”

-Brands that stated that their dishwasher detergent didn’t contain chlorine were Method, Fill Refill, SESI and Sodasan.
+Brands that stated that their dishwasher detergent didn’t contain chlorine included Method, SESI and Sodasan.

 Phosphates